 A skin biopsy may be done.
-Blood tests may be ordered to determine the cause of the purpura.
+Blood and urine tests may be ordered to determine the cause of the purpura.

 Marks JG, Miller JJ.
 Purpura.
 In: Marks JG, Miller JJ, eds.
 Lookingbill and Marks' Principles of Dermatology.
 5th ed.
 Philadelphia, PA: Elsevier Saunders; 2013:chap 17.

 - Last reviewed on 4/14/2017

 - Kevin Berman, MD, PhD, Atlanta Center for Dermatologic Disease, Atlanta, GA.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.